 Estimate of Burden: These are annual award programs with application deadlines varying according to the program.
-Public burden also may vary according to program; however, across all the programs, it is estimated that each submission will average 19 hours per respondent.
+Public burden also may vary according to program; however, it is estimated that each submission is averaged to be 15 hours per respondent for each program.
 If the nominator is thoroughly familiar with the scientific background of the nominee, time spent to complete the nomination may be considerably reduced.